 Eyebrow windows can dramatically improve the look of your home.
 Blocking light, heat or creating privacy can prove to be a difficult task without the right tools and knowledge.
-Here are some ideas for making the most of your arched windows and eyebrow windows.
+Here are some ideas for making the most of your half round, arched windows and eyebrow windows.
 How do I hang curtains on an arched window?
 You have several options explained below.

 Regular pocket rod window panels can be hung on an arched rod.
 You can find arched curtain rods here.
 Once the curtain is hung, you can cut the bottom straight across and re-hem it or use tie backs and let them cascade down the sides.
 You will want to use extra long panels for this.
 The Arch Curtain Rod Crystal Clear by Graber includes sturdy brackets for mounting outside the window frame and includes optional parts to install inside the window frame.
 The Kirsch Arch Top Clear Rod includes clips for mounting inside the window frame (will possibly work outside but not as well as the Graber option) and instructions for making curtains.

 Specialty Window Kit Instructions